OWASP/owasp-summit-2017/Working-Sessions/Owasp/Owasp-Student-Chapters.md

 -  Student Chapter Leader Handbook
 -  2017 - 2018 Objectives and Roadmap
--  A document "Why you want an OWASP Student Chapter at your University?"
+-  A document for Univiersities: "Why you want an OWASP Student Chapter at your University?"
+-  A document for students: "Why you may create an OWASP Student Chapter at your University?"

 ## Who